jonadv/VBA-Benchmark/README.md

 A one-class module to conveniently time your code.
 Reports automatically.
 Includes a convinience method to use instead of Application.Wait.

+**Advantages**
+- Accuracy to nanoseconds
+- No delay of console logging/using Debug.Print
+- Convenient to use
+- Identify parts of code
+- Re-use same name for pieces of code all over the place
+- Time code spread over several modules
+- Up to 256 different tracks

 **How to use**

 - Copy paste all code into a class module named cBenchmark
 - Create an instance of it at the start of your own code (fe `Dim bm As New cBenchmark`)
+- Or declare class instance as global to time multi-module code (write `Set bm = New cBenchmark` at start of code)
 - Write `bm.TrackByName "Description of codepart"` in between all of your code
 - Open Immediate window and run you're code
-- When you're code finishes, the report is printed automatically (or write `Set bm = Nothing` to make sure)
+- When you're code finishes, the report is printed automatically
+- Or, when instance is declared global, write `Set bm = Nothing` before last `End Sub`
-- the report will show each identically used name and time it took
+- The report will show each identically used name, the time it took and the time percentage of each track

 **Example:**